 Accidents happen; so it’s a good idea to be prepared ahead of time.
 While some people have sensitive skin, everyone has sensitive eyes.
 So, what do you do if you get essential oils in your eyes?* Since essential oils and water don’t mix, you need a substance that is safe to use in your eyes and that will quickly emulsify the essential oil, allowing water to quickly flush it all away.

-The answer is milk or cream.
-If you get essential oils in your eyes, quickly flush the eye with milk or cream until it stop burning.
+The easy answer is milk or cream.
+If you get essential oils in your eyes, quickly flush the eye with milk or cream until it stops burning.
 This should happen almost immediately.
 At that point, you can flush the eyes with fresh water to remove the milk.

 What about My Skin?

 Everyone’s skin type is different, and essential oils are powerful; so if you use an essential oil that seems to irritate or burn your skin, you should dilute the oil by rubbing a carrier oil (olive oil, almond oil…even vegetable oil) into the spot.
 This dilutes the oil.

 Some oils are considered “spicier” than others and should be diluted for most people before applying to the skin (cinnamon, lemongrass, oregano, etc.)

 Click HERE to find out why it’s so important to only use quality essential oils!